sourcegraph/about/content/blogposts/2022/ranking-in-a-week.md

 ### Timeline

 We begin our work on ranking hearing only loosely-described north stars and a vague expectation of experimental outcomes.
-Technical discussions between teams begin, and ownership boundaries are loosely drawn.
+Technical discussions between teams begin and ownership boundaries are loosely drawn.

 We [constructed an initial `ranking` service](https://github.com/sourcegraph/sourcegraph/pull/42457) between October 3rd and 6th, which had only stub implementations for background indexing jobs and user-specified queries for ranks.
 This pull request was originally created as an initial way to discover the proper API boundary between the Search and Code Intelligence teams, as evidenced from the discussion.